PrateekDevashetti/Quiz-App/README.md

 # Quiz-App
-This is a basic quiz app i have designed
+This is a basic quiz app .
+I have designed.